docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

-Users (email accounts) are managed in `config/postfix-accounts.cf`.
+Users (email accounts) are managed in `/tmp/docker-mailserver/postfix-accounts.cf`.
-Just add the full email address and its encrypted password separated by a pipe.
+Just add the _full_ email address and its encrypted password, separated by a pipe.

 Example: